urbit/UIPs/UIPS/UIP-userperms.md

 ### Interface and Types

 Clay MUST support granting and revoking permissions through a `%seal` task and requesting permissions through a `%pine` task.
-To support userspace reactivity (and gall's syncing), clay MUST expose a kernel-style subscription endpoint for notifications about permission requests and updates through a `%ward` task, and closing of that subscription through a `%wink` task.
+To support userspace reactivity (and gall's syncing), clay MUST expose a kernel-style subscription endpoint for notifications about permission requests and updates through a `[%ward (unit ~)]` task.
 Agents that want to use this MUST be granted the corresponding permission.

 The type that describes a permission MUST allow for "scoping" if possible.
 That is to say, for example, a permission to read resources from a path namespace must be able to specify a path at _and below_ which read permission is to be granted.
 Or, a permission for interacting with a named resource must optionally specify the name of the resource, such that it allows access to either a specific resource, or all possible resources.